 The question “what is pin bar?” is frequently asked by newcomers to the forex market.
-The pin bar is super easy to identify on the forex chart because it is the simplest candlestick pattern to recognize.
+This should be super easy to identify on the forex chart because it is the simplest candlestick pattern to recognize.

-The Japanese candlestick best illustrates the pin bar visualization on the chart compared to the other two price visualizations; line chart and bar chart.
+The Japanese candlestick best illustrates this visualization on the chart compared to the other two price visualizations; line chart and bar chart.

 The steps outlined above will assist you in filtering out fake pin bars.